rcl-identity/docs/index.md

 # Standards Compliance

-The RCL Identity platform are APIs built on Azure AD B2C and is complaint with the following standards :
+The RCL Identity platform are APIs built on Azure AD B2C and is compliant with the following standards :

 - [NIST SP 800-63 Digital Identity Guidelines](https://pages.nist.gov/800-63-3/)